valory-xyz/open-autonomy/docs/using_stack_deployment.md

 This approach leads to a number of key benefits for node operators and infrastructure providers:

 1. No reliance upon an individual provider.
-We currently provide coverage for both Digital Ocean and for Amazon Web Services (AWS).
+We currently provide documentation coverage for both Digital Ocean and for Amazon Web Services (AWS).
 2. Lower costs compared to using a managed alternative.
 3. Easily portable across different cloud providers.

 We have 3 deployment options available for external operators.

 - Docker Compose: This approach is advised for beginners/less experienced users.
 - Kubernetes Cluster: We provide full deployments for Kubernetes:
     - Single Node - This deployment approach is recommended for individual applications.